thorgriffs/react-employee-directory/README.md

 ## Acknowledgements
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I referenced the [React JS Crash Course](https://youtu.be/w7ejDZ8SWv8) tutorial from [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) for help with structure and layout.
+I referenced the [React JS Crash Course](https://youtu.be/w7ejDZ8SWv8) tutorial from [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) for help with structure and style.

 ## License